IP & Brexit - UK & European patent law and practice

 Crucially, no patent rights will be lost as a result of the UK vote to leave the EU and there is no change to the services that we can provide to our clients.

-The FAQs below summarise the likely situation for patent protection in the UK and Europe.
+The FAQs that follow summarise the likely situation for patent protection in the UK and Europe.

 What has changed?